minio/docs/source/includes/common/common-minio-kes.rst

 - Encrypting objects using :ref:`SSE-KMS <minio-encryption-sse-kms>` if the request does not include a specific |EK|.
 - Encrypting objects using :ref:`SSE-S3 <minio-encryption-sse-s3>`.

+MinIO uses the :envvar:`MINIO_KMS_KES_ENCLAVE` key to define the name of the KES enclave to use.

+- Replace ``<name>`` with the name of the :term:`enclave` to use.
+- If not defined, MinIO does not send any enclave information.
+  This may result in using the default enclave for stateful KES servers.

+  A KES :term:`enclave` provides an isolated space for its associated keys separate from other enclaves on a stateful KES server.

 The ``minio-kes`` certificates enable mTLS between the MinIO deployment and the KES server *only*.
 They do not otherwise enable TLS for other client connections to MinIO.